-The Lindell Club is a privately-owned, non-profit club that since 1950 has served the St. Louis area recovery community.
+The Lindell Club is a not-for-profit organization that has served the St. Louis area recovery community since 1950.

 Who We Are